Welcome to Good Market Info! Click the logo to go to the directory and marketplace

 The challenges we face are too big for any single organization or network.
 Climate change, biodiversity loss, rising inequality, political instability, and a growing distrust in public institutions all shorten the runway for an economic transition.

-When we work in isolation, it slows our progress and increases the risk of cooptation, but when we recognize and value the strengths of different parts of the movement, it opens new leverage points and opportunities for collective action.
-We can work together to change narratives, social norms, and system level rules.
+When we work in isolation, it slows our progress and increases the risk of cooptation, but when we recognize and value the strengths of different parts of the broader movement, it opens new leverage points and opportunities for collective action.
+We can work together to change narratives, social norms, and system-level rules.